kadalu/kadalu/README.md

   storage:
     - node: kube1      # node name as shown in `kubectl get nodes`
       device: /dev/vdc # Device to provide storage to all PVs

-      # Optionally, path can be specified to provide storage
-      # directory directly.
-Note: Directory should support xattrs
-      # and project quota support(Ex: xfs).
-For example,
-      # path: /exports/data
 ```

 Now request kadalu-operator to setup storage using,